fchamicapereira/tobber-engine-python/README.md

 If you can't connect to the websites, change your DNS server.

-To start the program, you must run "scrapy crawl zooqle"
+Run "python igniton.py" to start the program.